 Action - what are you planning to do Who does this action impact?
 Key indicator to meet Impacts and how sustainability will be achieved?
 Cost linked to the action Maintain Breadth and balance of School Sport across the day providing opportunities for all children to access physical activity including Extra curricular Clubs.
-Children have access to healthy breakfast provision preparing them for the school day. school improvement.
-6.Greater pupil outcomes.
-7.Continuity and progression of 1.Employment of a full time P.E specialist to provide additional Physical Activity Opportunities.
+Children have access to healthy breakfast provision preparing them for the school day.
+1.Employment of a full time P.E specialist to provide additional Physical Activity Opportunities.
 2.All pupils to receive 2 hours high quality P.E which is progressive and detailed to provide a journey towards lifelong participation in Sport.
 3.Daily Physical Activity opportunities will be run by a P.E Specialist.
-4.Breakfast Club 7.45am - 9am Lunchtime adult led Activities 12:15pm - 1:15pm 5.After School sport will see a minimum of 6 After school clubs available for children activity goal.
-More children looking to explore sports clubs in the local community which in turn can increase ability and confidence in School.
-Healthy Eating imbedded to all that access the breakfast (£8183) Towards costs for additional coaches to deliver Extracurricular clubs
+4.Breakfast Club 7.45am - 9am Lunchtime adult led Activities 12:15pm - 1:15pm 5.After School sport will see a minimum of 6 After school clubs available for children More children looking to explore sports clubs in the local community which in turn can increase ability and confidence in School. (£8183) Towards costs for additional coaches to deliver Extracurricular clubs

 New sport and equipment into PE curriculum (tchoukball) Children starting KS2 will have more opportunities to achieve the national curriculum expectations with new sports.
-KS2 children will have access to new extracurricular clubs. • £780 Total (£349) towards new equipment (£80) towards training course for 2 members of staff New equipment for SEN Children to have greater access to ABC activities SEN children having sensory specific equipment in order for them to use Agility, Balance and Coordination through differentiated 1-1 activities. children.
+KS2 children will have access to new extracurricular clubs. £780 Total (£349) towards new equipment (£80) towards training course for 2 members of staff New equipment for SEN Children to have greater access to ABC activities SEN children having sensory specific equipment in order for them to use Agility, Balance and Coordination through differentiated 1-1 activities. children.
 2. SEN children had increased Focus and Engagement in set activities.
-3. Aid with regulation during heightened behavior 1 (£213) for SEN specific equipment Healthy schools week Children had the opportunity of trying Various fruits and vegetables.
+3. Aid with regulation during 2.
+Children will be able to focus on one activity and thus be able to spend time in class/on focused activites.
+3. Children can continue to self- regulate reducing stress (£213) for SEN specific equipment Healthy schools week Children had the opportunity of trying Various fruits and vegetables.
 Children tasted a variety of fruits and vegetables that they may not normally have at home.
-The produce was provided by a local provider and was explained Working relationships with more local businesses will increase children's increased knowledge of their (£200) Food tasting experience provided for 336 children
+The produce was provided by a local provider and was explained to children about sustainability to local businesses. and anxiety.
+Working relationships with more local businesses will increase children's increased knowledge of their demographic. (£200) Food tasting experience provided for 336 children